 Typical Annual Program

-Eastern Cycling Club organize and run cycling road races throughout the year.
+Eastern Cycling Club organise and run cycling road races throughout the year.
 Racing is generally on a Saturday afternoon and is divided into two seasons:

-- Summer Season (October to April) – Criterium (50-75 minute duration around a 1-2k circuit; METEC (Kilsyth), Casey Fields (Cranbourne) & Dunlop Rd (Mulgrave))
+- Summer Season (October to April) – Criterium (45-60 minute duration around a 1-2k circuit; METEC (Kilsyth), The Teardrop (Kew Boulevard), Rocco Drive (Scoresby), Casey Fields (Cranbourne) Bazalgette (Dandenong South) & Dunlop Rd (Mulgrave)

-- Winter Season (May to September) – Road (40-65k races on open road circuits; Arthurs Creek, Yarra Glen, Gruyere, Seymour)
+- Winter Season (May to September) – Road (40-65k races on open road circuits; Jindivick, Yarra Glen, Gruyere, Seymour)

-The club also runs year round races at the loop, Kew Boulevard, Wednesday mornings; racing commences at 10:15am with registrations taken from 10:00, and a Summer Crit series at METEC Tuesday evenings through summer.
+The club also runs year round races at The Loop, Kew Boulevard, Wednesday mornings; racing commences at 10:15am with registrations taken from 10:00, and a Summer Crit series at METEC Tuesday evenings through summer, racing commences at 6:00pm .

-Tail lights are required for all club & VVCC races regardless of venue or time of year, these lights should be powerfull enough to be seen from 200m in daylight.
+Tail lights are required for all club races on public roads regardless of venue or time of year, these lights should be powerful enough to be seen from 200m in daylight.

 The club recommends wearing light coloured clothing at road race venues.